Eric Berne

 Eric Berne (May 10, 1910 – July 15, 1970) was a Canadian-born psychiatrist who created the theory of transactional analysis as a way of explaining human behavior.

-Berne's theory of transactional analysis was based on the ideas of Freud but was distinctly different.
+Berne's theory of transactional analysis was based on the ideas of Freud and Carl Jung but was distinctly different.
 Freudian psychotherapists focused on talk therapy as a way of gaining insight to their patient's personalities.
 Berne believed that insight could be better discovered by analyzing patients’ social transactions.

 Background and education (1927–1938)

 Eric Berne was born on May 10, 1910, in Montreal, Quebec, Canada, as Eric Lennard Bernstein.
 He was the son of David Hillel Bernstein, MD, a general practitioner, and Sarah Gordon Bernstein, a professional writer and editor.
 His only sibling, his sister Grace, was born five years later.
-The family immigrated to Canada from Poland and Russia.
+The family immigrated to Canada from Poland and RSFSR.
 Both parents graduated from McGill University in Montreal.
 Eric was close to his father and spoke fondly of how he accompanied his father on rounds, traveling by horse-pulled sleigh on cold Montreal winters to visit patients.